Main City Park

 Public park in Gresham, Oregon, U.S.

 Main City Park is a 21 acre public park in Gresham, Oregon.
+It was purchased by the city in 1969 and developed in the 1970s.

+The park is located near downtown Gresham and features a playground, trails, an off-leash dog park, a baseball field, a skatepark, a picnic shelter, a Japanese garden, and access to the Springwater Trail.

 Features

 By 2014, the park had an off-leash dog area and surveillance cameras.
-Main City Park also has a baseball field.
+Main City Park also has a baseball field and horseshoe courts.